 The Center for Entrepreneurial Studies hosts the WSU Business Plan Competition (BPC) every year where teams from throughout the university system participate.
-Students from every college and program of study are welcome to submit their own business plan, or to join a team; cross-collaboration is a primary goal.
+Students from every college and program of study are welcome to submit their own business plan or join a team; cross-collaboration is a primary goal.
 Students interact with industry mentors, faculty advisors, upper/underclassmen, and panels of judges from companies across Washington State throughout the competition providing a rich environment for networking, resource sharing and expanding their ability to speak to and work with diverse audiences.
 Students often speak of the BPC as the highlight of their educational experience at WSU.
-Registration opens February 1.
+Registration opens February 1 and close March 8.

 Jones Milestone Accelerator

-The Jones Milestone Accelerator Program is a new program, launching in spring 2018, at the Center for Entrepreneurial Studies.
+The Jones Milestone Accelerator Program is a new program, launched in spring 2018, at the Center for Entrepreneurial Studies.
 The Jones Milestone Accelerator is a six-month program for students with an innovative or entrepreneurial idea that they want to turn into a reality.
-Teams in this program will be provided with mentorship, dedicated work space, resources and more to be successful.
+Teams in this program will be provided with mentorship, dedicated work space, resources, and more to be successful.
 The Jones Milestone Accelerator does not take any equity from participating companies.
 This is the perfect program for students who are serious about starting their company and willing to devote the time and energy necessary to get the startup launched.
-Applications open February 1.
+Applications open February 1 and close April 15.